akshay575/ReactTimerApp/README.md

-## React Boilerplate App
+## React Timer App

-The skeleton structure supports React, ReactDOM, jQuery, Foundation, SCSS and other loaders.
+A simple ReactJS Timer and Countdown.

 ## Installation